 If you have a tight deadline and need your ebook designed fast, you’ll often pay a premium.
 In the design world this is known as a “rush fee”.

 The rush fee is directly tied to a designer’s or agency’s reputation.
 The greater their reputation, the more clients they have to work with, so the higher you’ll pay to jump to the front of the line.

 This is the only ebook design cost factor that’s completely under your control.
-To eliminate the need for rush fees, make sure you are generous with the scheduling of your campaigns and launches, so you’re not rushing to get your ebook designed at the last minute.
+To eliminate the need for rush fees, make sure you leave plenty of time to write your ebook and are generous with the scheduling of your campaigns and launches, so you’re not rushing to get your ebook designed at the last minute.

 Revisions are impossible to predict.